LeanCircle/lsc-p2p/README.md

 Make sure you have an application.yml file!
 You will need it for config variables.

 Take application.yml.example and copy it as applcation.yml.
+Please rename INTERCEPT_EMAIL to your email.
+You will receive all emails sent from the app to that email address if the environment variables are set to development.

 Do not delete application.yml.example from the repo!